ossia/score-docs/docs/reference-manual/common-practices/2-switches.md

 ![Consecutive switch isolated](/score-docs/assets/images/reference-manual/common-practices/seqIsolate.gif "Consecutive switch isolated")

-In context it may be preferable to switch at evry press of the button, instead of having to hold for the first interval and let go for the second.
+It may be preferable to switch at every press of the button, instead of having to hold for the first interval and let go for the second.
 Adding a minimum duration on each of the toggled intervals ensures that the value of the button can go back to false without validating the next trigger.
 This method also protects the switch from accidental "double taps".

 ![Tap once to switch](/score-docs/assets/images/reference-manual/common-practices/tapToSwitch.gif "Tap once to switch")

 ## Parallel switches

-Consecutive switches shawn above can sequence an arbitrary number of intervals, but only in the same order every time.
+Consecutive switches shown above can sequence an arbitrary number of intervals, but only in the same order every time.
 To enable switching as well as reordering, we can rely on conditional branches.
 Let's first create another device for control.
 For this example we will add a [Mapper Device](/score-docs/docs/references/devices-types/mapper-device.html) by simply copying and pasting the script below.
 We'll name it "Structure".
 {% highlight qml %}
 import Ossia 1.0 as Ossia